In this article, we will mention ‘Travel Tips to Nepal’. It will be useful to visitors/tourists to Nepal.

 Upon arrival in Nepal, all visitors must complete an entry/exit form, including a customs declaration.
-Your copy of the form must be kept safe with passport while in Nepal and presented to the customs/immigration officials on departure.
+Your copy of the form must be kept safe with your passport while in Nepal and presented to the customs/immigration officials on departure.
 In case you are obtaining your pre-arranged visa.
 You should read the below visa section while proceeding to the Visa counter upon arrival.
 According to immigration, office procedures change from time to time.
-From Nebula travels, we will provide you with information on where to meet your guide/driver as well as we offer you 24-hour emergency contact numbers in case of any difficulty.
+From Nebula Travel, we will provide you with information on where to meet your guide/driver as well as offer you 24-hour emergency contact numbers in case of any difficulty.

-ATM for withdrawing Nepalese Rupees are widely available in major airports, shopping malls, hotels.
+ATM for withdrawing Nepalese Rupees is widely available in major airports, shopping malls, and hotels.
 For most banks, there is a maximum withdrawal of 25,000 NPR, i.e., approximately USD 250 per transaction; however, several withdrawals may be made in a single day.
 There is also a fee of NPR 200 locally for every withdrawal.
 When you need it, please ask your tour guide for help when you need to locate an ATM.